[Article has been updated on 11 December 2020, 12pm]

 From December 18, ride-hailing giant Grab will start charging a platform fee of 30 cents for ride booked through the platform.

 The fee will apply to all Grab rides except GrabHitch and GrabResponse services.

 Previously, the company submitted an application to charge customers an $0.32 (including GST) per ride as a “platform fee”.

-The news was announced by the Competition and Consumer Commission of Singapore (CCCS) in a media release today (28 July).
+The news was announced by the Competition and Consumer Commission of Singapore (CCCS) in a media release on 28 July.

 According to Grab, the fee will enable the company to maintain various safety measures and cover its relevant operating costs.
 The company told CCCS that the fee conforms to norms within the ride-hailing industry.

 It also pointed out that its ride-hailing rival Gojek has levied a S$0.70 platform fee, whilst ride-hailing services in countries around the world also charge similar platform fees.